 Key takeaways

-• Network security is key in the age of remote work and digitalization, as cyber-attacks can disrupt business operations and damage reputation.
+- Network security is crucial in the age of increased remote work and digitalization, as cyberattacks can disrupt business operations and damage reputation.

-• A network security policy is essential to outline rules, procedures, and standards for protecting IT assets and resources, ensuring compliance with regulations like GDPR or ISO 27001.
+- A network security policy is essential to outline rules, procedures, and standards for protecting IT assets and resources, supporting compliance efforts with regulations like GDPR and standards such as ISO 27001.

 What is network security?